darya-shynkevich/software-engineering/1. Software Engineering/8. Troubleshooting/2. Profiling/Optimisations/2. DB/_Base.md

 3. [Explaining the Postgres Query Optimizer](https://momjian.us/main/writings/pgsql/optimizer.pdf)
 4. [Explain Explained in PostgreSQL - How Databases Prepare Optimal Query Plans to Execute SQL](https://www.youtube.com/watch?v=P7EUFtjeAmI&list=PLQnljOFTspQXjD0HOzN7P2tgzu7scWpl2&index=9) (video)

+# How to investigate

+> `BUFFERS` extends `EXPLAIN` by adding values to describe the data read/written by each operation => *We’re not only getting info on the query plan, but also on the actual data we move around*

 # Best Practices:
 ## 1. [[Tighten up the schema]]